jasaavedra/GeoLOD/README.md

 WFS2LD_Connector (http://localhost:8088/wfs2ld_connector.jsp)

 This tool make an spatial analysis between instances published as LOD (with geometries serialized as WKT) and through a WFS service, if a spatial relation is found a link showing de type of the spatial relation is build.
-It has an option to transform and include two attributes to the RDF.

 Configuration parameters: